Peripli/specification/api.md

 #### Body

 The body MUST be a valid JSON Object (`{}`).
-Each resouce API in this document should include a relevant example.
+Each resource API in this document should include a relevant example.

 All fields are OPTIONAL.
 Fields that are not provided, MUST NOT be changed.
 Fields that are explicitly supplied a `null` value MUST be nulled out provided that they are not mandatory for the resource type.